johnlabarge/community/tutorials/cloudbuild-angular-universal/index.md

 ## Run the Build Trigger and Deploy the Application

-1. Tag the repository
+1. Tag the repository.
 ```
 git tag v0.0
 ```

-2. Push the repository to google
+2. Push the repository to google.
 ```
 git push google master && git push google --tags
 ```